 what is a style guide?

 A style guide (or manual of style) is a set of standards for the design and writing of documents, often for a specific publication, organization, or field.
 The purpose of a style guide is to establish and enforce formatting style to improve communication.
 One particularly important portion of a style guide is how it describes how sources are cited (documented).
 There are hundreds of publication style guides, including APA, MLA, and Chicago.
-Even Laurier has it's own style guide for web content.
+There is even a Laurier Style Guide for web content.

 what is citing, and why should I do it?

-- Because.
-For more details view our short video tutorials
+- For more details view our short video tutorials

 what is Chicago?